Berfu Ulusoy

 Organizational alignment ensures success at every level, encouraging a positive work culture and higher retention rates.
 Plus, employees who understand and share company goals feel more integrated into the company.

 Misalignment begins with having the right person in the wrong role.
+The results?

 Goals set the tone for your organizational strategy.